 Since Ryanair pioneered its low-cost operating model in Europe in the early 1990s, its passenger volumes and scheduled passenger revenues have increased significantly because the Company has substantially increased capacity and demand has been sufficient to match the increased capacity.
-Ryanair's annual booked passenger volume has grown from approximately 1m passengers in 1991 to approximately 184m passengers in fiscal year 2024.
+Ryanair's annual booked passenger volume has grown from approximately 1m passengers in 1991 to over 200m passengers in FY25.